 “Grace Mae knows madness . . . ” Set in 1890, readers plunge head-first into darkness with Grace Mae, a teenager who became pregnant, and at the whim of her father, was imprisoned in an insane asylum.
 After a chain of events at the asylum causes her to lose her child, a visiting doctor rescues her with an odd proposal: fake her death and become his crime-scene-investigating assistant.
 This YA historical novel is a piercing look at the madness in ourselves, and in others, and how we all must eventually face that madness.
 Beautiful and powerful in its delivery.

 As she lies dying and unable to breathe, Aza Ray sees a ship floating in the sky.
 When she wakes up, she finds herself aboard the ship, far away from everything she had and was: her family, her friends, and even her body have all been left behind.
 However, Aza Ray has her will, her courage, and her strength of character, but even these attributes may not be enough to help her survive.

 Congressman John Lewis powerfully recounts his journey in the 1960s' civil rights movement as the chairman of the Student Nonviolent Coordinating Committee (SNCC).
-The strength of March is the ability of Congressman John Lewis to teach a new generation about the events of the civil rights movement without sugarcoating or force-feeding the information.
+The strength of March is the ability of Congressman John Lewis to teach a new generation about the events of the civil rights movement in a way that both entertains and educates.